-Pursuant to its mandate to safeguard the rights and interests of the insuring public, pre-need and Health Maintenance Organizations (HMOs) customers and to effectively carry out the provisions of Republic Act (RA) No. 11765, otherwise known as the "Financial Products and Services Consumer Protection Act" (FCPA), the Insurance Commission ("the Commission") hereby issues, adopts, and promulgates the following rules and regulations ("the Rules").
+Pursuant to its mandate to safeguard the rights and interests of the insuring public, which includes the life, non-life, pre-need, and Health Maintenance Organizations (HMOs) customers, and to effectively carry out the provisions of Republic Act (RA) No. 11765, otherwise known as the "Financial Products and Services Consumer Protection Act" (FCPA), in consonance with Insurance Core Principles (ICP) Nos.
+3, 7, 8, 9 and 19, the Insurance Commission ("the Commission") hereby issues, adopts, and promulgates the following rules and regulations ("the Rules").
 The Commission may supplement these Rules and issue related guidelines and issuances as it may deem necessary for the effective implementation of the provisions of the FCPA.